viniciusoyama/component_party/README.md

 **Can I make the gem render a component instead of a view by default?**

-We though about doing this but even if the default behavior was to render a component instead of a view, you would have to pass the view model data in the action using some kind of trick like:
+We though about doing this but - even if the default behavior was to render a component instead of a view - you would have to pass the view model data in the action using some kind of trick like:

 ```
 def index